kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 | annealing_steps : 500000, num_episodes : 500000, pre_train_steps : 50000, startE : 0.1, endE : 0.0001 | <img src="image/play_3.gif" width="300">  |
 | annealing_steps : 5000000, num_episodes : 5000000, pre_train_steps : 50000, startE : 0.1, endE : 0.0001 | <img src="image/play_4.gif" width="300">  |

+Even if I train for a sufficient amount of time when appling the Self-Play method so that you can see the result video, you can see that you can't avoid the wall properly.
+Considering that agent has to first learn to avoid the walls before stage of getting the fruit, traning is going nothing well.